 Having unusual or extreme sensitives to the way things smell, taste, feel, look or sound

 If you have any concerns about your child’s development, don’t wait to speak with your pediatrician.
-If appropriate, your child’s physician may also refer you for additional screening with one of the following types of providers who often have specialized experience assessing individuals for Autism Spectrum Disorder:
+If ordered by your child’s physician, Mosaic can conduct the ADOS-2 diagnostic assessment, an integral part of the diagnostic process.

 Even if your gut is telling you that your child may have autism, it’s important to obtain a formal diagnosis from a qualified provider as most insurance plans require documentation of an ASD diagnosis to cover therapy services (especially ABA).
 To learn more about autism, visit our “What is Autism?” page.